-The ultimate purpose is "a world order on our planet where human civilization is brought into harmony with nature [emphasis original]."(Taylor, 308) Note that Taylor defines civilization as "equivalent to the total set of cultures on Earth at any given time."
-(Taylor, 308) It would seem, then, that primitive peoples are civilized inasmuch as they have a culture.
+The ultimate purpose is "a world order on our planet where human civilization is brought into harmony with nature [emphasis original]."(Taylor, 308) Note that Taylor defines civilization as "equivalent to the total set of cultures on Earth at any given time."(Taylor, 308) It would seem, then, that primitive peoples are civilized inasmuch as they have a culture.
 But more developed civilization is characterized by evidence of high culture, things like museums or the systems needed to fuel high culture.
 So in a scenario in which indigenous lands would be needed for energy resources or a golf course, the decisive factor would seem to be the viewpoint of rationally enlightened members of society.
 Taylor's apparent views here echo Mill.
 Savages, like children, must be "placed under an education of restraint, to fit them for future admission to the privileges of freedom."
 (Mill, "Liberty")It is worth noting that the context of Mill's statement has to do with restrictions on the sale of alcohol.
 Alcohol is found in every civilization without fail and seems, generally, to be used in ameliorating the alienating effects of drudgery.4

 What Taylor offers is not biocentrism.
 It might be termed, instead, civilization or "civ-centrism."
 Externally, nature and humans are separate.
 Wild plants and animals are moral subjects, while rational and autonomous humans are moral agents.
 Internally, there is a radical dualism between our biological nature and our pure human decisionism.
 The hierarchy of humans and nature is duplicated within human cultures.
 All cultures are equal.
 But some cultures are more equal than others, an equation solved for by rational and enlightened members of higher cultures.
-Thus both the lives and natural environments of wild plants and animals and the activities of persons engaging in lower cultural activities must give way to the interests of those engaging in higher level cultural activsmash the idea of heads of state and the idea of time that existed in their own heads.
+Thus both the lives and natural environments of wild plants and animals and the activities of persons engaging in lower cultural activities must give way to the interests of those engaging in higher level cultural activities.
+Civ-centrism in Taylor turns out to be the ten thousand year old tradition of the manifest destiny of of a certain type of human existence.